 The 5xxx series is mainly made of magnesium and manganese.
 These alloys are known for being strong, easy to shape, and highly resistant to corrosion.
 They are commonly used in bridges, transportation projects, and the marine industry.

 The 6xxx series is one of the most versatile aluminum alloys.
 It mainly includes silicon and magnesium as alloying elements.
 These heat-treated alloys offer good formability, corrosion resistance, and medium strength.
 One of the most popular alloys in this series is 6061, which comes in sheet, plate, and extrusion forms.
-At Howard Precision Metals, we stock 6061-T651 plate and 6061-T6 sheet, which have been heat-treated and stress-relieved.
-We also offer 6061-T6 and 6061-T6511 extrusions.
 Due to its versatility, 6061 and other 6000 series alloys are used in a wide range of applications, including architectural products, piping, electrical components, and consumer goods.

 Strength is the key feature of the 7xxx series.
 The main alloying elements are zinc, copper, chromium, and magnesium, which give these alloys very high strength but make them harder to machine.
 Due to its strength, the 7xxx series is often used for making molds and CNC machined parts used in a wide range of industries, including automotive, aerospace, marine, and machinery manufacturing.